games647/UniversalProxy/README.md

 The minecraft authentication is made by this proxy.
 Therefore the server has to know the account credentials.

-## Want to try it out?

-This project is in early state, but you could already try it out.
-Just go to the SeverConnector.java file and edit the email and password.
-Next build this project.
-The final jar is placed in the bootstrap/target folder.

-Now you can start working on it like a normal BungeeCord/Waterfall server.

 ## Why fork Waterfall?